 An estimated 140,000 people currently live in substandard housing conditions, and the number is on the rise.
 Fiji is expected to need a total of more than 30,000 houses over the next 15 years.
 Poverty and inequality continue to be a challenge.
 According to official statistics, 31 percent of the population lives in poverty though the local social services council has put the figure at 60 percent or half a million people.
-The rising cost of living and the category four Cyclone Tomas in March 2010 increased the poor’s vulnerability, said Fiji’s Council of Social Services.
+The rising cost of living and the advent of category four Cyclone Tomas in March 2010 increased the poor’s vulnerability, said Fiji’s Council of Social Services.
 The poorest households also lack piped water, adequate sanitation, electricity or rubbish disposal.
-The conventional means of building a home can cost 40,000 to 50,000 Fiji dollars or more (US$21,600 to US$27,000).
-As such, the state Fiji Housing Authority has found that the formal housing market caters only to upper income groups.

-Habitat for Humanity’s activities in Fiji range from new house constructions to helping families rebuild after cyclones and other disasters to improving water and sanitation access in various communities.
-To meet the housing needs of low-income families, HFH Fiji helps to build simple, two-bedroom homes which cost about 20,000 Fiji dollars, or US$11,000, each.
+Habitat for Humanity’s activities in Fiji range from new house construction to helping families rebuild after cyclones and other disasters to improving water and sanitation access in various communities.
 Habitat homes are typically built with a combination of locally supplied timber, concrete, and metal roofing.
 Low-income families contribute their own labor to build their new homes and make monthly repayments for the cost of their houses.
-Their repayments help Habitat to build more houses for other poor families.

 Meet a Habitat family